josmar-crwdstffng/angular/aio/content/cli/index.md

 ### Boolean options

 Boolean options have two forms: `--this-option` sets the flag to `true`, `--no-this-option` sets it to `false`.
-If neither option is supplied, the flag remains in its default state, as listed in the reference documentation.
+If neither option is supplied, the flag remains in the associated default state, as listed in the reference documentation.

 ### Relative paths